 - Patient information should only be released to those individuals or organizations on an official "need to know" basis.
 Prior to the release of any healthcare information, the student should contact the immediate supervisor in charge at the clinical site. - At no time should patient information be discussed with fellow students or other healthcare personnel, unless it affects the care of the patient or procedure being performed. - Patient information should never be discussed in public areas of the hospital, clinic or outside of the facility.
-This includes areas such as elevators, cafeteria, etc. - Students will receive training on HIPAA requirements while taking Introduction to CLS course MLAB 1201 in the first semester. - Students may also be required to complete training on HIPAA requirements at the clinical site.
+This includes areas such as elevators, cafeteria, etc. - Students may also be required to complete training on HIPAA requirements at the clinical site.